 Hazel Goldman and Evan Goldman, the mother-son team behind Goldman Residential Group, were profiled in an article “All in the Family” in the September 2016 issue of Pinecrest Lifestyle magazine.
 Evan, pictured above with his wife, Stephie, sons Ryan and Miles and twin daughters Brooke and Joely, talked about what makes Pinecrest special.
 “Pinecrest has given us so much as a community, and that’s why our family business has deep roots here.”
-Both Stephie and Evan attended pre-kindergarten at Temple Beth Am Day School, where Ryan graduated last year, and Miles is now in kindergarten and the girls began in Early Childhood this fall.
+Both Stephie and Evan attended pre-kindergarten at Temple Beth Am Day School, where Ryan graduated last year, and Miles is now in kindergarten and the girls began in Early Childhood last fall.

 Personal injury attorney John Elliott Leighton has been recognized by Orlando Style magazine, with a profile in its August 23, 2016 issue of Orlando's Legal Elite.
 The article talks about how for 30 years John has represented people who have been seriously injured and the families of those killed by negligence, and how he receives referrals for serious, complex and catastrophic cases from around the state.
 John, whose Leighton Law has offices in Miami and Orlando, fought for passage of the first parasailing safety law in the U.S. after his client’s daughter was killed while parasailing off Florida’s coast.
 It took seven years but the regulations were finally passed in 2014.